aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 #### Sandbox VPC
-A sandbox VPC, not depicted, may be included in the architecture.
+A sandbox VPC, not depicted, may be included in the *AWS Secure Environment Architecture*.
 This is **not** connected to the Transit Gateway, Perimeter VPC, on-premises network, or other common infrastructure.
-It contains its own Internet Gateway, and is an entirely separate VPC with respect to the rest of the architecture.
+It contains its own Internet Gateway, and is an entirely separate VPC with respect to the rest of the *AWS Secure Environment Architecture*.

 The sandbox VPC should be used exclusively for time-limited experimentation, particularly with out-of-region services, and never used for any line of business workload or data.

 <a name="AA"/>

 ## 4. Authorization and Authentication
-The *AWS Secure Environment Architecture* makes extensive use of AWS authorization and authentication primitives from the Identity and Access Management (IAM) service as a means to enforce the guardrailing objectives of the architecture, and govern access to the set of accounts that makes up the Organization.
+The *AWS Secure Environment Architecture* makes extensive use of AWS authorization and authentication primitives from the Identity and Access Management (IAM) service as a means to enforce the guardrailing objectives of the *AWS Secure Environment Architecture*, and govern access to the set of accounts that makes up the Organization.

 ### Relationship to the Master Account